letitiakwan/canadian-to-us-for-work/README.md

 # Guide: Canadian to US for work
-Tips on border entry, visa timelines, bank accounts etc. for Canadians going to work in the States on a TN visa.
+This is meant as a README for for Canadians going to work in the States on a TN visa.
+It can be so confusing to move countries!
+Hope this provides some useful information and next steps.
+Included are tips on on border entry, visa timelines, bank accounts etc.
+You're not alone!
+Reach out if you have more questions.

 # TN Visa timeline:
 This was how my timeline with Microsoft was: